How Long Does It Take To Write A Screenplay For A Movie?

 how long does it take to write a screenplay for a movie

-Writing for TV is unique because you work within a team of writers for four to six weeks as part of a writer’s room where the team “breaks” the story of the entire season and every individual episode within it.
+Writing for TV is unique because you work with a team of writers for four to six weeks as part of a writer’s room, where the team “breaks” the story of the entire season and every individual episode.

 After a story comes “off the board”, the writers assigned to each story will go off and write their episodes for a period of two to three weeks.